olivettigroup/article-downloader/README.md

 Uses publisher APIs (and sometime direct download) to programmatically retrieve large amounts of scientific journal articles for text mining.

 ##Installation
-Use `pip install article-downloader` in bash.
+Use `pip install articledownloader` in bash.

 ##Usage
 Use the `ArticleDownloader` class to download articles en masse.
 Currently supported publishers are Elsevier and RSC.
 You'll need an API key, and please respect each publisher's terms of use.